 FINRA Risk Monitoring Program

 FINRA is committed to providing firms with prompt and accurate answers to their regulatory questions.
-As part of that commitment, FINRA has assigned a dedicated Risk Monitoring Team to every firm which includes a Single Point of Accountability, Risk Monitoring Director and Risk Monitoring Analyst.
+As part of that commitment, FINRA has assigned a dedicated Risk Monitoring Team to every firm which includes a Risk Monitoring Director and a Risk Monitoring Analyst.

 - The Risk Monitoring Analyst acts as the primary point of contact for FINRA member firms.
 Analysts will assist with answering member questions on such topics as FINRA Rules and Notices, financial and business conduct requirements, form filing deadline and compliance resources.
 Analysts will assist members in obtaining guidance on rule interpretive questions.
 Additionally, analysts will review firm submissions (FOCUS, Audit, Notifications, Rule 4530 filings, etc.) and contact members to address any questions about the information provided and to discuss business activities as well as industry events.
 To support this process, FINRA encourages firms to notify Risk Monitoring Analysts any time it experiences any material changes, including changes in key officers, ownership and/or business operations.